GiuseppeCartella/PAFFI/README.md

 # PAFFI
-Refactoring of the framework PAFFI about scenario generation in Fog Computing.
+Refactoring of the framework PAFFI for scenario generation in Fog Computing.